-Are you trawling the web trying to figure out which are the best home espresso machines in the UK, or which espresso machine is perfect for home work with?
+Are you trawling the web trying to figure out which are the best home espresso machines in the UK, or which espresso machine is best for home use?
 If so, you’re not alone – and if not, then how the heck did you end up here?? ;-).

 While the past couple of years seems like a strange dream, and thankfully we’re not still in that same situation of being trapped at home awaiting Bojo’s next perplexing statement, I don’t think we are or will ever be “back to normal”.
-It seems to me that we’ve stepped out of our partial captivity and into a brand new world, and this includes (however obviously isn’t limited to) home espresso coffee machines, and workplace espresso coffee machines too, which I’ll get to shortly though this post is generally about espresso machines for home work with.
+It seems to me that we’ve stepped out of our partial captivity and into a brand new world, and this includes (but obviously isn’t limited to) home espresso machines, and office espresso machines too, which I’ll get to shortly although this post is mainly about espresso machines for home use.

-There were two huge developments throughout this period (I’m sure there were more than that in truth) that are proving to be permanent changes, which are the massive growth in Zoom (and other video conferencing platforms), and the massive and seemingly permanently increased popularity of home espresso coffee machines.
+There were two huge developments throughout this period (I’m sure there were more than that actually) that are proving to be permanent changes, which are the massive growth in Zoom (and other video conferencing platforms), and the massive and seemingly permanently increased popularity of home espresso machines.

-Before March 2020 I’m fairly certain that many people were aware that they could buy an espresso machine and make their own espresso coffee and espresso-based coffees, including latte, Americano, flat white, cappuccino, etc., from home.
-What I think people came to realize, but, is that home espresso coffee is far more accessible than they previously thought, and that not only is it low-cost, nevertheless it can lead to saving money!
+Before March 2020 I’m fairly certain that most people were aware that they could buy an espresso machine and make their own espresso and espresso-based coffees, including latte, Americano, flat white, cappuccino, etc., from home.
+What I think people came to realize, however, is that home espresso is far more accessible than they previously thought, and that not only is it affordable, but it can lead to saving money!

-While some businesses, in certain industries, have realized that keeping many of their team working from home the majority of the time just works for them, there are particular industries and kinds of companies that need/want their team back in the building, and installing a capable espresso machine has suggested to be a wonderful way to tempt people back into the workplace.
+While some businesses, in certain industries, have realized that keeping the majority of their team working from home most of the time just works for them, there are particular industries and types of companies that need/want their team back in the building, and installing a capable espresso machine has proven to be a great way to tempt people back into the office.

-If you’ve ended up on this post due to the truth that you’re searching for a machine for an workplace, and it’s a bigger office so you may be looking at something like 20-30 coffees daily or more, you’ll probably be looking for a commercial machine – drop me an email, and I’ll point you in the right direction.
+If you’ve ended up on this post because you’re searching for a machine for an office, and it’s a bigger office so you may be looking at something like 20-30 coffees per day or more, you’ll probably be looking for a commercial machine – drop me an email, and I’ll point you in the right direction.

-What sort of espresso coffee machine user are you?
+What kind of espresso machine user are you?

-I know you’re probably chomping at the bit, and you may be thinking “Kev, shut it, just show me the machines”, I will do shortly, nevertheless you’ll thank me for giving you this food for thought, first, about ensuring you understand what sort of espresso coffee machine user you are, so you can make sure you’re buying the right sort of machine.
+I know you’re probably chomping at the bit, and you may be thinking “Kev, shut it, just show me the machines”, I will do shortly, but you’ll thank me for giving you this food for thought, first, about ensuring you know what kind of espresso machine user you are, so you can make sure you’re buying the right type of machine.

-The thing is, there’s a heck of most choices, as you’ll already be aware of – basically you probably ended up here because you essential some help choosing, and you thought I may be the person to help you with this, and I am :-), however what most people don’t get (as it’s not obvious to the uninitiated) is that this isn’t actually a preference in machines, it’s a option in machine forms.
+The thing is, there’s a heck of a lot of choices, as you’ll already be aware of – in fact you probably ended up here because you needed some help choosing, and you thought I may be the person to help you with this, and I am :-), but what many people don’t get (as it’s not obvious to the uninitiated) is that this isn’t just a choice in machines, it’s a choice in machine types.

-If you were looking for a car, for example, you’d probably understand what gearbox you want – manual or auto?
-Can you imagine searching for a car, and only finding out when it’s delivered that you’ve bought a manual nevertheless you drive auto, or vice versa?
-While this probably doesn’t happen often with cars, it takes place fairly regularly with espresso machines, as I understand from some of the emails I get.
+If you were looking for a car, for example, you’d probably know what gearbox you want – manual or auto?
+Can you imagine searching for a car, and only finding out when it’s delivered that you’ve bought a manual but you drive auto, or vice versa?
+While this probably doesn’t happen often with cars, it happens fairly regularly with espresso machines, as I know from some of the emails I get.

-So here’s an exceptionally quick way to make sure you’re going to end up with the right sort of espresso machine:
+So here’s a very quick way to make sure you’re going to end up with the right kind of espresso machine:

 The bean to cup espresso machine user

-If you want espresso coffee and espresso-based cafe favourites (cappuccino, latte, etc) brewed from fresh coffee beans and practicality is high up on your list of requirements, but not to the degree that you’d want to go for a pod machine vs utilizing fresh coffee beans, then you’re a bean to cup machine user.
+If you want espresso and espresso-based cafe favourites (cappuccino, latte, etc) made from fresh coffee beans and convenience is high up on your list of requirements, but not to the degree that you’d want to go for a pod machine vs using fresh coffee beans, then you’re a bean to cup machine user.

-Bean to cup machines have integrated grinders, and they produce the espresso with something mentioned as a brewing unit, vs traditional espresso machines which have a group and a portafilter (filter holder).
+Bean to cup machines have integrated grinders, and they produce the espresso with something called a brewing unit, vs traditional espresso machines which have a group and a portafilter (filter holder).

-The cup quality isn’t likely to be rather on par with that of a home barista machine in the hands of a seasoned home barista, nevertheless the average coffee drinker is usually more than happy with the cup quality of a lot of bean to cup machines.
+The cup quality isn’t likely to be quite on par with that of a home barista machine in the hands of a seasoned home barista, but the average coffee drinker is usually more than happy with the cup quality of most bean to cup machines.

-The good news is that you have the majority of option, the entry-level is relatively low cost, and the machines towards the entry-level are usually basically as good where espresso quality is worried.
+The good news is that you have a lot of choice, the entry-level is relatively low cost, and the machines towards the entry-level are usually just as good where espresso quality is concerned.
 The much more expensive options tend to be loaded with features but are usually no better for cup quality.

 The home barista

 The polar opposite of the bean to cup user is the home barista.
-Home baristas are people who want perfection where coffee is anxious, and being a home barista is a hobby, it’s not just a indicates to an end, it does require quite a little bit of investment of time, effort, and money.
+Home baristas are people who want perfection where coffee is concerned, and being a home barista is a hobby, it’s not just a means to an end, it does require quite a bit of investment of time, effort, and money.

-If you’re a home barista, you’ll either want an espresso coffee machine with a stand-alone grinding machine – or you’ll want an integrated grinding machine espresso machine, like the Sage Barista Express and Barista Pro, both of which feature below.
+If you’re a home barista, you’ll either want an espresso machine with a stand-alone coffee grinder – or you’ll want an integrated grinder espresso machine, like the Sage Barista Express and Barista Pro, both of which feature below.

-Just keep in mind that an integrated grinder espresso coffee machine isn’t the same as a bean to cup espresso coffee machine, because while they do have an integrated mill, they don’t have a brewing unit, and the espresso coffee side of things features the traditional group and portafilter.
+Just keep in mind that an integrated grinder espresso machine isn’t the same as a bean to cup espresso machine, because while they do have an integrated grinder, they don’t have a brewing unit, and the espresso side of things features the traditional group and portafilter.

 The middle ground

-If you don’t in fact see yourself as a home barista, you don’t fancy weighing your coffee beans, the thought of coffee as a hobby steeps you pull a funny face (unless that’s your regular face, in which case, apologies) then there are other options in between bean to cup and traditional espresso coffee machines.
+If you don’t really see yourself as a home barista, you don’t fancy weighing your coffee beans, the thought of coffee as a hobby makes you pull a funny face (unless that’s your normal face, in which case, apologies) then there are other options in between bean to cup and traditional espresso machines.
 Which option you’d go for would depend on your palate and your budget.

 Pressurized Basket Domestic Espresso Machines

-If you’re on a tight budget, from around £80-£200, which would rule out bean to cup machines, then pressurized basket home espresso coffee machines are a way to make home espresso and espresso coffee based coffee shop favourites which will be extremely similar in quality to the majority of domestic bean to cup machines.
+If you’re on a tight budget, from around £80-£200, which would rule out bean to cup machines, then pressurized basket home espresso machines are a way to make home espresso and espresso based coffee shop favourites which will be very similar in quality to most domestic bean to cup machines.

-This is nothing to boast about ;-), and I think in the majority of cases this is really a mistake.
-One of these brands (and I’m uncertain who did it first) listed 15 bars of pressure as a pro in the blurb, and many the others followed suit.
-The fact is, but, this is just the capacity of the pump, and you wouldn’t usually want to create 15 bars of pressure in the basket.
+This is nothing to boast about ;-), and I think in most cases this is actually a mistake.
+One of these brands (and I’m not sure who did it first) listed 15 bars of pressure as a pro in the blurb, and most of the others followed suit.
+The fact is, however, this is simply the capacity of the pump, and you wouldn’t usually want to create 15 bars of pressure in the basket.

-Whether or not these machines simply lack an over-pressure valve so they are in fact delivering 15 bars of pressure, I’m not sure.
-It would seem a strange thing to do, to want such high pressured water to blast the coffee to oblivion, but some of these machines do appear to blow craters in the centre of the puck of coffee, whether this is purely pressure related or a combination of this plus poor temperature regulation, I’m unsure.
+Whether or not these machines actually lack an over-pressure valve so they are actually delivering 15 bars of pressure, I’m not sure.
+It would seem a strange thing to do, to want such high pressured water to blast the coffee to oblivion, but some of these machines do appear to blow craters in the centre of the puck of coffee, whether this is purely pressure related or a combination of this plus poor temperature regulation, I’m not sure.

-They are based on traditional espresso coffee machines, nevertheless they’re cheaper, and they have pressurized baskets, vs the standard baskets that traditional home barista machines would have.
-This is a undesirable where cup quality is anxious, vs a average machine with a capable grinding machine in the hands of a skilled barista or home barista, nevertheless it’s a positive where ease of utilize and convenience are anxious, as utilizing a machine like this truly doesn’t require the majority of skill.
+They are based on traditional espresso machines, but they’re cheaper, and they have pressurized baskets, vs the standard baskets that traditional home barista machines would have.
+This is a negative where cup quality is concerned, vs a traditional machine with a capable grinder in the hands of a skilled barista or home barista, but it’s a positive where ease of use and convenience are concerned, as using a machine like this really doesn’t require a lot of skill.

-I’m not going to include the cheaper domestic pressurized basket espresso machines in this article, however for the best of that kind of espresso machine see:
+I’m not going to include the cheaper domestic pressurized basket espresso machines in this post, but for the best of that type of espresso machine see:

 The Sage Oracle Range

-If you have the palate of a home barista however want the convenience of a bean to cup machine, then the Sage Oracle was made for you.
+If you have the palate of a home barista but want the convenience of a bean to cup machine, then the Sage Oracle was made for you.

-They’re basically about as quick and convenient to utilize as pushing a button on a bean to cup machine, they’re based on the brilliant Sage Dual Boiler (which features below), and the cup quality is incredible given the practicality.
+They’re just about as quick and convenient to use as pushing a button on a bean to cup machine, they’re based on the brilliant Sage Dual Boiler (which features below), and the cup quality is amazing given the convenience.

 Sage Oracle & Sage Oracle Touch Review

-They don’t give you the same kind of precision as you’d have with the Dual Boiler and a capable espresso coffee specialist coffee mill, just because integrated grinders don’t give you that same level of precision, but they’ll get you dialed in close enough for most people, to deliver cup quality that the majority of of “normal” coffee drinkers would be over the moon with.
+They don’t give you the same kind of precision as you’d have with the Dual Boiler and a capable espresso specialist grinder, simply because integrated grinders don’t give you that same level of precision, but they’ll get you dialed in close enough for most people, to deliver cup quality that the majority of “normal” coffee drinkers would be over the moon with.

-I generally use the Sage Dual Boiler as my home espresso coffee machine, nevertheless I’ve had the Oracle & the Oracle Touch for a while, for review purposes, and while I won’t be all that sad to see the Oracle Touch go back (just because I’m not a big fan of touch screen coffee machines, give me analogue buttons any day, it’s what I’m used to) I’ll definitely miss the Oracle.
+I mainly use the Sage Dual Boiler as my home espresso machine, but I’ve had the Oracle & the Oracle Touch for a while, for review purposes, and while I won’t be all that sad to see the Oracle Touch go back (simply because I’m not a big fan of touch screen coffee machines, give me analogue buttons any day, it’s what I’m used to) I’ll definitely miss the Oracle.

-If I have time to dial in using either the Eureka Mignon Specialita or the Niche Zero, then yes I can get a much more precise extraction with the Dual Boiler, nevertheless when I don’t have the time for that and I opt to let the Oracle do it for me, the cup quality vs practicality is in truth quite something.
+If I have time to dial in using either the Eureka Mignon Specialita or the Niche Zero, then yes I can get a much more precise extraction with the Dual Boiler, but when I don’t have the time for that and I opt to let the Oracle do it for me, the cup quality vs convenience is really quite something.

-At times I’m not sure if I’d have simply noticed any difference in cup quality spending the time to dial in, especially when making flat white which is what I tend to drink the majority of of the time.
+At times I’m not sure if I’d have actually noticed any difference in cup quality spending the time to dial in, especially when making flat white which is what I tend to drink most of the time.
 So if you have a fairly decent palate and you think a bean to cup machine won’t cut the mustard (weird saying, who wants to cut the mustard?)
 I’d have a look at the Oracle.

-So with all that said, I’ll now introduce you to what I think are the perfect options within each category, if you know which type of user you are, you can just focus on that particular category.
+So with all that said, I’ll now introduce you to what I think are the best options within each category, if you know which kind of user you are, you can just focus on that particular category.

 Best Home Espresso Machines – Bean to Cup

-Basically before I get into the individual machines, I want to make sure you’re aware of the different types of bean to cup machines, due to the truth that knowledge this can help you to avoid spending more than you in truth need to.
-There are three types of bean to cup machine, and they differ primarily where the milk is worried.
+Just before I get into the individual machines, I want to make sure you’re aware of the different kinds of bean to cup machines, because understanding this can help you to avoid spending more than you really need to.
+There are three types of bean to cup machine, and they differ mainly where the milk is concerned.

-Basic machines, usually discussed actually as “auto” in the states, are one-touch as far as the espresso is worried, but the milk steaming is done manually, via a steam wand.
-These machines are the cheapest sort of bean to cup espresso machine.
+Standard machines, usually referred to just as “auto” in the states, are one-touch as far as the espresso is concerned, but the milk steaming is done manually, via a steam wand.
+These machines are the cheapest type of bean to cup espresso machine.

-It’s important to keep in mind that while the one touch milk carafe machines are usually the the majority of expensive, this doesn’t mean they’re the best where the espresso coffee quality is anxious.
+It’s important to keep in mind that while the one touch milk carafe machines are usually the most expensive, this doesn’t mean they’re the best where the espresso quality is concerned.

-Truly, often if you were choosing between the cheapest basic machine or the the majority of expensive carafe machine from the same brand, the coffee mill, and the brewing unit are the same, so there would be no difference in espresso quality.
+In fact, often if you were choosing between the cheapest standard machine or the most expensive carafe machine from the same brand, the grinder, and the brewing unit are the same, so there would be no difference in espresso quality.

-I’ll explain a bit more about every time of machine as we go through the suggestions, nevertheless remember that the cheapest machines have a steam wand, and these in reality give you the best control over milk temperature and milk texture.
+I’ll explain a bit more about each time of machine as we go through the suggestions, but remember that the cheapest machines have a steam wand, and these actually give you the best control over milk temperature and milk texture.

-Here are the machines I’d the majority of suggest if you’ve decided on bean to cup.
+Here are the machines I’d most recommend if you’ve decided on bean to cup.

 Check Price - Amazon UK